Jose Miranda Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Guardians pitching staff ranks last in MLB.

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (3.91).
+- The Guardians' 3.88 team ERA ranks 11th among all league pitching staffs.

-- The Guardians give up the 10th-fewest home runs in baseball (32 total, one per game).
+- Guardians pitchers combine to surrender 34 total home runs at a clip of one per game (to rank 11th in baseball).

-- The Guardians are sending Allen (1-1) to the mound for his third start of the season.
+- Quantrill (1-2) takes the mound for the Guardians in his seventh start of the season.
+He's put together a 4.73 ERA in 32 1/3 innings pitched, with 17 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.